 Vaison-la-Romaine is a city with a rich Roman heritage.
 One fifth of the Roman town, then called Vasio, has so far been excavated.
 You can see remains of houses of wealthy Roman citizens, an ancient water canal system, the columned hall of Pompeius, a 2000-year-old bridge and an old theatre.
 Vaison-la-Romaine also has a beautiful medieval quarter and some magnificent buildings dating from the 16th to 18th centuries.

-Today we have to face the giant of Provence, Mont Ventoux.
+Today your bicycle tour in France has to have to face the giant of Provence, Mont Ventoux.
 The 1909m high mountain rises abruptly from the countryside.
 In totally deforesting the mountain the Romans left Mont Ventoux with its characteristic bald appearance.
 Wind speeds of up to 250 km/h (155 mph)have been measured at the summit.
 The first road over the mountain was built in 1882.